Don’t Use Neem Oil on These Garden Plants

 Neem oil is designed to coat the leaves of a plant–as well as any invasive bugs hiding out among those leaves–in a layer of oil that’ll cause suffocation for some bugs and cellular damage for many others.
 But neem oil is an oil, so if you don’t follow good advice and spray at inappropriate times, you can literally cook your plants’ foliage, even on a relatively mild day.

-With this in mind, let’s take a look at a list that I’ve put together of plants that tolerate neem oil, those that are sensitive to neem oil, and those that really don’t need neem oil because they already repel many of the most troublesome bugs.
+Now that you know what products I use, let’s take a look at a list that I’ve put together of plants that tolerate neem oil, those that are sensitive to neem oil, and those that really don’t need neem oil because they already repel many of the most troublesome bugs.

 Which Plants Should You NOT Use Neem Oil On?